-This coming Saturday, April 19, 2014, the cross on Mt.
-Davidson will be lit on Easter Eve as has been every year since 1926.
+The historic cross on Mt.
+Davidson will be lit on Easter Eve this year, as it has been every year since 1926.
 The 103-foot high cross presently sitting atop San Francisco’s highest hill was dedicated in 1934.
 It was built to last with 750 cubic yards of concrete placed around 30 tons of reinforced steel that is anchored in a concrete block foundation that goes down 16 feet into the bedrock below.
 Many may not know that the massive solidity of this structure may due to it being the 5th cross built on Mt.
 Davidson for the annual Easter sunrise event.

 The first cross was erected on Mount Davidson in 1923 for an Easter Sunrise Service organized by James Decatur and led by Dean J. Wilmer Gresham of Grace Cathedral.
 With over 5000 hiking before dawn to attend, the event organizers decided to continue it every year thereafter.
 Built in what was once a remote area of San Francisco, the 40-foot high wooden cross lasted for two more sunrise services, before it was burned down by “young boys building campfires too close to it,” in Dec.
 1925.
 A 2nd and much more elaborate replacement cross was built in 1926.
 It was described as being nearly 100-feet high.
 Wired with electrical lamps, it was the first to be illuminated every night during the week before Easter.